pikatchu/closedsource/book/0002-city_of_machines.md

 No one walked without purpose.
 The few people he passed moved briskly, their eyes forward, their earpieces glowing faintly as the system whispered directions into their ears.
 Efficiency is happiness.
 Deviation is error.
-That’s what the AI told them every day.
+That's what the AI told them every day.

 Leo never questioned it before.
 But now, the silence felt wrong.
 The order felt unnatural.
 And the deeper he thought about it, the more he